Hi, I’m Elizabeth

 Priorities

 No child should be limited in life by the school district they were born into.
-In 2025, our House of Delegates paid $114,000 in taxpayer funds for a study to address our public school funding crisis, and then enacted none of the study’s recommendations.
+In 2025, our House of Delegates paid $114,000 in taxpayer funds for a study to address our public school funding crisis and then enacted none of the study’s recommendations.
 This is unacceptable.
-West Virginia cannot thrive without a strong school system that prepares our children for the future and keeps young families in our state.

 I am the only one of my friends from childhood who calls West Virginia home today.
 I’ve heard the same from too many others.
 In Charleston, I will work to invest in our young people through job training, smart development, and recreation opportunities for people of all agesWe all benefit when our young people are able to stay, work, and raise their families here.